Welcome

 The CTCA application process is designed to assist specialists in achieving recognition of their experience and training.

 Your application will be reviewed by the Conjoint Committee secretariat in the first instance to check that it is complete.
 If necessary, the secretariat will contact you if they require any further information and/ or documentation.
+After your application finalised you will receive an email with instructions on paying the invoice.

 If one or more panel members do not approve your application, it passes to the full Conjoint Committee (9 members), who will consider your application.
 You may then be asked for more information, or to clarify something in your application.
-In total, there are three rounds of consideration open to applicants, after which you will need to reapply (for a fee of $365 incl.
+In total, there are three rounds of consideration open to applicants, after which you will need to reapply (for a fee of $425 incl.
 GST).

 For more information, please contact the Conjoint Committee.